• Skip to primary navigation

 • Add Ins – To stay true to the classics you can mix in about 1 cup of sauteed spinach or kale with your ricotta.
 If using frozen spinach make sure to thaw it out first and squeeze as much liquid as possible.
 I like to keep it simple and insist the spinach is better served on the side as a dish of creamed spinach or simply sauteed with garlic in a drizzle of olive oil.

 • Filling Variations – Pan seared Beyond Meat Italian sausage would make a great hearty filling for the shells.
 You might like to experiment with some sauteed mushrooms and onions in white wine, or roasted butternut squash with fried crispy sage.
+Our homemade Italian sausage walnut meat I used in this Vegan Pasta Bake makes an absolutely fabulous filling.
 If deciding to go this route definitely finish with a drizzle of cashew cream to balance out the dish.

 • Make Ahead – You can prepare the shells in advance up to the baking point, cover and refrigerate overnight or freeze for up to 3 months.
 Bake following the recipe directions; if baking frozen make sure to add about 10 minutes to the total cooking time.